BlueprintKansas/ksvotes.org/README.md

 # in foo.py
 gettext('some_key_string')

-# in your terminal
+# Then in your terminal
+# update the translation files
 % make locales

-# edit the corresponding .pot files for each locale
+# edit the corresponding .po files for each locale
-# to create the translations
 % vi app/translations/en/LC_MESSAGES/messages.po
 % vi app/translations/es/LC_MESSAGES/messages.po

+# compile your changes -- not visible to app till you run this.
+% make translate
 ```